cityofaustin/open-data-manual/inventory.md

   3. Complete dataset inventory template (for each dataset) We also included an example from the Rent Board that you can use for guidance.
 Appendix A. includes templates to support this process.
-Also, visit these resources for additional guidance:
+Also, visit this resource for additional guidance:

   ● [Bloomfire Austin Open Data] (https://opendata.bloomfire.com)
-  ● Which includes the “ DataSF Guidebook: Detailed Inventory Guide Steps 2 & 3 ”

 ### Identification of Data Assets and Datasets